Concise Quantum Associative Memories with Nonlinear Search Algorithm: Nonlinear search algorithm

 \section{Nonlinear search algorithm}

-Suppose there is an unitary transformation $\mathtt{U}_f$, the oracle or the \emph{black box}, which acts as follows: for a set of inputs between $0$ and $2^n-1$, there is at most one $x$ for which $f(x)=1$ and the other values give $0$.
-Let us consider two registers; the first register, which is a $n$-qubit system, is to compute inputs and the second, which is a single-qubit system, is to compute the answer of the oracle.
-We can define the function $f$ like:
+Suppose there is a unitary transformation $\mathtt{U}_f$: the oracle or the \emph{black box} which acts as follows: for a set of inputs between $0$ and $2^n-1$, there is at most one $x$ for which $f(x)=1$ and the other values give $0$.
+Let us consider two registers; the first register which is an $n$-qubit system is to compute inputs and the second which is a single-qubit system is to compute the answer of the oracle.
+We can define the function $f$ as

-where $\mathcal{H}^{\otimes 2n}$ is a Hilbert space of $2n$ dimensions.
+where $\mathcal{H}^{\otimes n}$ is a Hilbert space of $2^n$ dimensions.

-The main goal of Abrams and Llyod nonlinear algorithm, summarizes by Algorithm \ref{alg:algo1}, is to disentangle the flag qubit from the first register, as a measure on the flag qubit can tell us if there is at most a value $x$ for which $f(x)=1$; this is done by transforming the part of the flag qubit that is $\ket{0}$ to $\ket{1}$.
-They claim that it is not possible to do using linear operators of quantum information.
+The nonlinear algorithm of Abrams and Lloyd aims to disentangle the flag qubit from the first register as a measure on the flag qubit can tell us if there is at most a value $x$ for which $f(x)=1$.
+This is done by transforming the part of the flag qubit that is $\ket{0}$ to $\ket{1}$.
+They claim that it is not possible to do by using linear operators of quantum information.
+The Abrams and Lloyd nonlinear algorithm is summarized by the Algorithm \ref{alg:algo1}.

-Let $\ket{\psi}$ be the state which describes all the system, and assume that all $N=2^n$ inputs are computed in the first register with equal amplitude:
+Let $\ket{\psi}$ be the state which describes all the system and assume that all $N=2^n$ inputs are computed in the first register with equal amplitude: